mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 #### Skip most of the setup process by installing Docker.

-When setting up a project natively, you will need to need to install [Node.js](https://nodejs.org) and other dependencies like databases and [npm](https://npmjs.com) packages.
-Docker environments streamline this process by reducing the prerequisites to just Docker while significantly simplifying the setup process.
+When setting up a project natively, you will need to need to globally install some dependencies like [Node.js](https://nodejs.org) and databases which can conflict with other existing installations of those dependencies on your machine.
+These conflicts often happen when you work on multiple projects that rely on differing, incompatible versions of the same dependency on the same machine.

-You won't even need to have Node.js installed which lets you completely avoid issues around versions.
-Usually these are encountered when you're working on multiple projects that rely on different, incompatible Node.js versions.
-One solution is to upgrade a project's Node.js version which can initiate a cascading series of dependency compatibility issues that need to be resolved.
-Another solution is to use something like [nvm](https://github.com/nvm-sh/nvm) which allows you to install multiple versions of Node.js and switch between them.
-The Docker dev environment solves this by running the exact Node.js version needed in an isolated, containerized environment that cannot conflict with any Node.js installations on your native machine.
+One solution is to upgrade the projects so they all depend on the same version, but that can be a time consuming process that involves resolving a cascading series of dependency compatibility and migration issues.

+Another solution is to get multiple, different versions of a dependency to work simultaneously.
+Sometimes you'll have to rely on specialized methods or tools accomplish this.
+For example, for Node.js you would need to install something like [nvm](https://github.com/nvm-sh/nvm), keep track of what version of Node.js is currently running, and switch to other versions when necessary.

+Docker environments avoid this issue entirely by running the exact versions of the dependencies you need in an isolated, containerized environment which cannot conflict with anything natively on your machine.

-Database-based projects have the most elaborate setup processes due to their involvement with MongoDB, PostgreSQL, and Prisma.
-Dealing with multiple versions at once can cause conflicts just like when working with Node.js natively, but the Docker dev environment also gets around this by running the database in an isolated, containerized environment.
-In addition to this, there are more steps in getting Prisma setup and connected to the database, but LJAS's Docker dev environment handles all of that for you by default so you don't need to worry about setting a database username or password, a connection string, etc. to get started.
+Some dependencies have more complicated setup processes as well.
+Databases are an example of this as they have more involved installation processes and then require additional steps to get working with [Prisma](https://prisma.io).
+Docker environments significantly streamline this process by handling the entire setup process for you out-of-the-box.
+You won't need to worry about setting a database username or password, a connection string, etc. as that is all set for you by default.

 ### Docker Trade-Offs